beloglazov/cpu-load-generator/README.md

 # cpu-load-generator – a tool for generating a set of subsequent CPU utilization levels

-This tools takes a file as an argument, which lists a set of CPU utilization levels as floating point numbers in the [0, 1] range.
+This tools takes a file as an argument, which lists a set of CPU utilization levels as numbers in the [0, 100] range representing percentages.
 The numbers in the file should be separated by new lines.
 The tool accepts another parameter specifying the required time interval between two subsequent CPU utilization levels.
 Then, cpu-load-generator goes through the sequence of the CPU utilization levels and generates each CPU utilization level for the specified time interval.
 The tool also accepts an optional parameter that sets the number of CPU cores to utilizes, which defaults to 1.

 Internally, to create each CPU utilization level cpu-load-generator calls the `lookbusy` synthetic load generator developed by Devin Carraway, released under the GPL license, and available from